ainayves/Traducir/Readme.md

 ## 🤖 REQUIREMENTS

 Flet requires Python 3.7 or above.
-It is a must to read the Flet requirements here : https://flet.dev/docs/guides/python/getting-started
+It is a must to read the Flet requirements here : [flet_requires](https://flet.dev/docs/guides/python/getting-started)

-You also need to register on openai to receive your own api key.
+You also need to register on openai to receive your own api key , here : [api_key](https://platform.openai.com/account/api-keys).

 ## 💻 SETUP